rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Display Product Information

-- Получить и отобразить полную информацию о товаре из commercetools API: название, описание, изображения, цена.
+- Fetch and display full product information from the commercetools API: name, description, images, price.
-- Слайдер изображений товара: пользователь может листать все изображения.
+- Product image slider: the user can browse all images.
-- Если товар со скидкой — показать обе цены (оригинальная зачёркнута, цена со скидкой выделена).
+- If the product is discounted — show both prices (original strikethrough, discounted price highlighted).

 ### 2. Enlarged Image Modal

-- Клик по изображению — открытие увеличенной версии в модальном окне.
+- Clicking an image opens an enlarged version in a modal window.
-- Внутри модального окна — слайдер для навигации по всем изображениям товара.
+- Inside the modal — a slider for navigating all product images.

 ### 3. Product Options

-- Если у товара есть варианты (размер, цвет и т.д.) — виджеты для выбора варианта.
+- If the product has variants (size, color, etc.) — widgets for selecting a variant.
-- При выборе варианта — обновление цены и изображения (если отличаются).
+- On variant selection — price and image update (if different).

 ### 4. Add / Remove from Cart

-- Если товар не в корзине — кнопка «Добавить в корзину». Товар добавляется с выбранными опциями через commercetools Carts API.
+- If the product is not in the cart — an "Add to cart" button.
+The product is added with the selected options via commercetools Carts API.
-- Если товар уже в корзине — кнопка «Убрать из корзины». Товар удаляется через commercetools Carts API.
+- If the product is already in the cart — a "Remove from cart" button.
+The product is removed via commercetools Carts API.

 ---